-The information need of a multihop question can be decomposed into a directed acyclic graph (DAG) of constituent questions or operations ~\cite{Wolfson2020Break}.
-For example, the question "Which city was Facebook launched in?" can be decomposed into a 2-node DAG with nodes corresponding to "Which university was Facebook launched" Harvard, and "Which city was \#1 launched in?".
-The same processes can also be reversed to compose a candidate multihop question from constituent single-hop questions.
-In the above example, the answer of 1st question is an entity, \textit{Harvard} which also occurs as part of the second question, which allows two questions to be composed together.
-More concretely, we have the following criterion:

-\textbf{Composability Criterion}: Two single-hop question answer tuples $(q_1, a_1)$ and $(q_2, a_2)$ are composable into a multi-hop question $Q$ with $a_2$ as a valid answer if $a_1$ is an answer entity and it is mentioned in $q_2$.
+As mentioned earlier, \mh questions can be viewed as a sequence of reasoning steps where answer from one reasoning step is used to identify the next reasoning step.
+Therefore, we can use \sh questions containing answers from other questions to construct potential \mh questions.
+E.g., in Fig.~\ref{fig:introduction}, Q2' mentions A1', and hence \sh questions Q1' and Q2' can be composed to create a DAG $Q1' \rightarrow Q2'$ and \mh question \rightquestion (right).
+Concretely, to create a \mh question from two \sh questions, we have a \textbf{composability criteria}: Two single-hop question answer tuples $(q_1, a_1)$ and $(q_2, a_2)$ are composable into a multihop question $Q$ with $a_2$ as a valid answer if $a_1$ is a named entity and it is mentioned in $q_2$.